 For further details, information and demonstrations, you can read the full article ‘Optimizing Pelvic Floor Health Through Yoga Therapy’ and download the videos ‘Creating Pelvic Floor Health’

 8) Practise: yoga teachers and yoga therapists should practise on themselves!
-Practise the cues, self palpation, positions, visualizations/mental imagery, movements, breathing, and any other methods that help to optimize PFM relaxation, excursion and engagement that were included in the workshop and that are also included in the pelvic floor PhysioYoga videos.
+Practise the cues, self palpation, positions, visualizations/mental imagery, movements, breathing, and any other methods that help to optimize PFM relaxation, excursion and engagement that were included in the workshop and that are also included in the pelvic floor PhysioYoga videos as well as the online PhysioYoga and the Pelvic Floor Course.
 The more familiar you are with your own lived experience of PFM engagement, the better you will be at successfully explaining it and offering effective verbal cues to your students.

 9) Referral to Pelvic Health Physical Therapist: I highly recommend that you refer your student to a licensed pelvic health physical therapist (PT).
 A pelvic health PT has the proper training and skills to more closely monitor and measure PFM engagement, and it is within a pelvic health PT’s scope of practise to do so.
 The pelvic health PT will be able to ensure the student is appropriately and correctly engaging the PFMs.
 The three of you can work together as a team to optimize your student’s overall success in healing and pelvic health and wellness!